jeanetienne/CollectionViewDragDrop/README.md

 ```
 seems to fix the `draggingFormation`'s issue, but again, a lot of work needs to be re-done to re-implement all of the "Drop destination" behaviour that come for free with `NSCollectionView`.

+## Help
+If you feel you can help, please open an issue, or a PR, or send me an email: <github@jeanetienne.net>
+Thanks!